Gatarlo/YaKa/README.md

 The option of adding supplementary line is also here to complete the table with new characters or accentuated kana !

 # Supplementary files
-A demonstration video is available for you,
+A demonstration video will soon available for you, Enjoy !!!
-Enjoy !!!